hermangroup/docs/introduction/how-to-buy.rst

   https://www.bit-z.com

   Bit-Z is a cryptocurrency exchange with a focus on offering OTC funding options to Chinese traders.
-DASH is available for trade against BTC.
+HISTORIA is available for trade against BTC.

 Koineks